 Will I receive feedback/evaluations throughout the program?

-Yes, summer associates are provided feedback on their quality of work from the assigning attorney on each of their projects.
+Yes, law clerks are provided feedback on their quality of work from the assigning attorney on each of their projects.
 There is also an informal exit interview toward the end of your session where you can provide us with feedback about your experience during the program.